farmeroy/time-bandit/README.md

 This will start a new task *or* pickup where an old task has left off.

-If it is a new task, the details with be a description of the task itself, for subsequent events `-details` will add notes to the individual events.
+If it is a new task, the details will be a description of the task itself, for subsequent events `-details` will add notes to the individual events.

 `$ tb task list`